fernandino143/predictiveScaling/README.md

 Service Memory Utilization = 75%
 Service AutoScaling monitoring: 80%

 Now, as soon as the Container Instance is ready (registered), the other 4 containers will launch.

+### Use

+predictiveEcsScaling.py update <clusterName> <serviceName> <desiredCount>

+### In Dev

+Normalization features to correctly scale the containers x ContainerInstance ratio Use the "correct" EC2 according to cluster needs Application "learning" features

+#### Obs:

-This gives "self healing" features to the ECS cluster using an Automatic Scaling feature that I believe it would be great, so, I created this.
+This was created by an enthusiast and gives "self healing" features to the an ECS cluster using an Automatic Scaling feature that I believe it would be great.
 I hope this helps anyone and please feel free to give me any feedback (I'm 100% sure that I need it) or improvement.
+Feel free to provide me with any ideas of future implementations as well as discussing them.